ezeBalsamo/Yugi-Academy/docs/how-to/how-to-install.md

 pip install -r requirements.txt
 ```

 This project requires `Django` and `python-dotenv`.
 The latter one is for managing the secret key in the `.env` file.

-For the development process, you can generate new `.env` file with a custom secret key with:
+For the development process, you can generate an `.env` file with a secret key with:

 ```shell
 cp .env.example .env